 The attract mode is what the system does when the application has been idle for some (configurable) amount of time - usually in the neighborhood of 20 seconds.
 It's intended to catch a visitor’s eye and entice them to play.
 You can choose one of three options:

 - Play a pre-produced QuickTime movie - The content of this movie is completely unrestricted, but it should conform to the standards listed above regarding codec, compression, etc. Upon exiting the attract mode, the system can deposit the visitor anywhere within the content (at the beginning is most common).
+We generally advise the 'temporal path' instead.
+Viewing a standard playback may falsely suggest to passerby that the exhibit simply provides conventional video playback.
+Here are the steps to play a QuickTime movie in attract mode.

 - Use a 'temporal path' - You can have the system loop through a fun temporal path through the main content.
 Typically, this looks as if some "invisible visitor" were using the dial.
 With this option, when a visitor grabs the dial, he/she gains control of the video at the exact point where the attract mode left off.
+This choice is, in general, the most engaging - intriguing visitors, enabling you to highlight points of particular interest in your display, and offering an automatic, intuitive understanding of how the exhibit works.
+You can program this behavior yourself or hire TechnoFrolics staff to do so.

 - Omit an attract mode entirely, simply showing a static frame.
 (This frame could be where the previous visitor left off, or the "first" frame of the movie sequence.)